g-greatdevaks/dhs-2023-mlops/notebooks/00-mlops-prerequisites/setup.md

 Additionally, the GCP Free Tier can be leveraged.
 Check out the [official documentation](https://cloud.google.com/free) for more details.

+**Notes:**

-**Note:** Use GCP Cloud Shell for executing the rest of the terminal commands, as outlined in this section.
+- Use GCP Cloud Shell for executing the rest of the terminal commands, as outlined in this section.
+- **It is highly recommended to destroy the complete GCP setup post the workshop to avoid unnecessary charges/cost.** Check out [Deleting GCP Projects](https://cloud.google.com/resource-manager/docs/creating-managing-projects#shutting_down_projects) for more details.
+- Stay on top of the Billing Reports and charges for the GCP Organization.
+Use [GCP Pricing Calculator](https://cloud.google.com/products/calculator) to estimate costs before using and GCP service.

 ### Create a Docker Hub Account